NRHA Staff Directory

 Lisa earned a bachelor’s degree in English and secondary education and a master’s degree in literature from the University of Tulsa.

-Government affairs and policy manager
+Government affairs and policy director

 Josh joined NRHA staff in 2020.